ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 # Acknowledgments # {#acknowledgment}
 {: numbered="no"}

+Klaus Hartke provided substantial contribution in defining the resource model based on group collection and group configurations, as well as the interactions with the Group Manager using CoRAL.

 The authors sincerely thank Christian Amsuess, Carsten Bormann and Jim Schaad for their comments and feedback.